 When the ability of a nerve to move becomes restricted in any way, a “neuropathy” may occur.
 The word neuropathy is derived from “neuro”, meaning nerve, and “pathy”, meaning suffering or disease.
 Carpal tunnel syndrome is one of the most common “neuropathies” and occurs where the median nerve, one of the main nerves in the arm, becomes irritated through the “carpal tunnel”, or bones of the wrist.
 For example, if the median nerve is not able to move its best through the carpal tunnel, this can bring on pain and nerve-related symptoms.

+When faulty median nerve movement is suspected, the scientific literature supports exercises that can improve nerve movement as a treatment for peripheral neuropathy.
 In essence, it is supported that enabling a nerve to move better near joints like the wrist may help to ease symptoms of nerve pain, for example with carpal tunnel syndrome.